kojitominaga/scratch/nora10/nora10ck/readme.md

 ## new 2014-01-28
 I discovered a problem with the variogram model.
 Now I'm trying to find out the best way to choose the model.

-maybe the hard-coded significant digits for the various meteorological variables to a file.

 freebee/
 --------